Eight Misbehavin': Plot

 The family visits Shøp, a parody of IKEA, and run into Apu and Manjula.
 Manjula is entranced by Maggie and the couple decide to have a baby.
 With the help of fertility drugs, Manjula gives birth to octuplets.
 This makes headlines across Springfield, with local companies giving the Nahasapeemapetilons free products.
-However, when nonuplets are born to a family in Shelbyville, the gifts are revoked.
-Apu and Manjula are soon exhausted, raising eight children at once.
+However, when nonuplets are born to a family in Shelbyville, the donors redirect the gifts to them instead.
+The stress of raising eight children at once soon leaves Apu and Manjula exhausted and short of money.

 The owner of Springfield Zoo, Larry Kidkill, offers to help if the parents sign a contract permitting him to display the children.
 They reluctantly agree, but discover that he is going to use their children in a show called "Octopia" several times a day.
 Apu wants to liberate them, but Kidkill will not allow him to break the contract, and Chief Wiggum refuses to help having been bribed by Kidkill with free peanuts.
 Apu and Homer sneak into the zoo at night and steal the babies back.

 They rush the octuplets to the Simpson household but Kidkill tracks them down.
 Homer makes a deal with Kidkill: he will perform instead of the octuplets.
 He rides a tricycle with Butch Patrick on his shoulders, both dressed as Eddie Munster, among venomous cobras.
 Onstage, Homer and Patrick are mercilessly attacked by cobras and by a mongoose put in to contain them.